 Alex Shaw joined the faculty at The University of Chicago in 2015 as an Assistant Professor of Psychology.
 Broadly he is interested in how human beings navigate the complex social world by tracking each others’ reputations and by signaling to others.
 More specifically, he studies fairness, intellectual property, and reputation and how these things develop throughout childhood.
 Previously he was a post-doctoral fellow at the University of Chicago’s Booth School of Business and received his Ph.D. in Developmental Psychology at Yale University.

 Amanda Woodward, Ph.D

-Amanda Woodward is the William S. Gray Professor of Psychology and Deputy Dean for Faculty Affairs in the Division of Social Sciences.
+Amanda Woodward is the William S. Gray Professor of Psychology and Dean of the Division of Social Sciences.
 She was a founding member of the Center for Early Childhood Research.
 She completed her undergraduate degree at Swarthmore College in 1987 and her doctoral degree at Stanford University in 1992.
 She joined the faculty at the University of Chicago in 1993.